Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/guides/updating-planets.md

 description: A guide for updating base-game planets in New Horizons
 ---

 Similar to above, make a config where "Name" is the name of the planet.
-The name should be able to just match their in-game english names, however if you encounter any issues with that here are the in-code names for planets that are guaranteed to work:
+The name should be able to just match their in-game english names, however if you encounter any issues with that here are the in-code names for planets that are guaranteed to work (case sensitive!):

 -   `SUN`
 -   `CAVE_TWIN` (Ember Twin)